zvada/technology/docs/policy/service-migrations-spring-2018.md

 ### Homepage ###

 !!! note
-    Migration of the OSG homepage occurred on May 15, 2018.
+    The OSG homepage was migrated on May 15, 2018.

 The [OSG homepage](https://opensciencegrid.org) is a Wordpress instance that will be moved to a static site.
 You can preview the new website at <https://opensciencegrid.github.io>.